 - a A matter personal to a member of staff that is being considered by a meeting of council OR the Staffing & Appeals Committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the Staffing & Appeals Committee or, if he is not available, the vice-chairman of the Staffing & Appeals Committee of absence occasioned by illness or other reason and that person shall report such absence to the Staffing & Appeals Committee at its next meeting. - The chairman of the Staffing & Appeals Committee or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Town Clerk.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by Staffing & Appeals Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of [Staffing & Appeals Committee or in his absence, the vice-chairman of Staffing & Appeals Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Staffing & Appeals Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chairman or vice-chairman of Staffing & Appeals Committee, this shall be communicated to another member of Staffing & Appeals Committee, which shall be reported back and progressed by resolution of Policy & Finance Committee. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by Staffing & Appeals Committee. - d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Town Clerk relates to the chairman or vice-chairman of Staffing & Appeals Committee, this shall be communicated to another member of Staffing & Appeals Committee, which shall be reported back and progressed by resolution of Policy & Finance Committee.